witnet/witnet-ethereum-block-relay/README.md

 ## Known limitations:

 - `CentralizedBlockRelay`: as the name suggests, this block relay is centralized, only the deployer of the contract is able to push blocks.
-- `ABSBlockRelay`: the ABS stays the same until a block is finalized.
+- `ActiveBridgeSetBlockRelay`: the ABS stays the same until a block is finalized.
 A block can be proposed more than once by the same ABS member and only for one epoch previous to the current epoch.

 ## Future steps